benjamin-korobkin/Card_Game_Framework/README.md

-# This repo is copied from https://github.com/db0/godot-card-game-framework
+# This repo is forked from https://github.com/db0/godot-card-game-framework
 This will eventually become the main repo for the Torah Card Game All below text is from the original repo: